 How can a forensic genealogist help in cases of intestate succession?

 In such complex situations, legal professionals rely on the help of professional forensic genealogists.
-As professional forensic genealogists, we at Legacy Tree Genealogists are not involved in the legal process of declaring a will valid/invalid or adjudicating which family members will actually become beneficiaries and receive an inheritance from the estate, those matters are up to the court to decide.
+A professional forensic genealogist is not involved in the legal process of declaring a will valid/invalid or adjudicating which family members will actually become beneficiaries and receive an inheritance from the estate, those matters are up to the court to decide.

-Our job as professional forensic genealogists at Legacy Tree Genealogists, is to provide evidence of “kinship,” meaning evidence which proves who the family members are according to the appropriate succession line.
+The job of a professional forensic genealogists is to provide evidence of “kinship,” meaning evidence which proves who the family members are according to the appropriate succession line.
 This is done by gathering documents which will be used as evidence and providing a comprehensive report explaining the findings.

-Our unbiased findings and evidence exhibits that will be used in court settings are presented in the form of a notarized sworn affidavit called an Affidavit of Diligent Search for Kinship.
+The unbiased findings and evidence exhibits that will be used in court settings are presented in the form of a notarized sworn affidavit called an Affidavit of Diligent Search for Kinship.
 The affidavits can also be apostilled for use in courts outside of the United States.
-For more information about the probate research process and what to expect, review our Forensic & Probate Research FAQs.
+While Legacy Tree Genealogists does not provide the legal aspects of heir research, we do partner with forensic genealogist firms who are experts in this type of research.